SHORTLIST

 Premium Vietnam in Depth

-Discover Vietnam’s kaleidoscope of colour, history, cuisine and landscapes on a 15-day Premium adventure.
-Learn the mysteries of the Viet Minh in Ho Chi Minh City, explore the beautiful lakes and boulevards of Hanoi and get a glimpse of rural life as you cruise through the Mekong Delta.
-Experience historic temples, spend a night on a junk style boat beneath the stars in UNESCO World Heritage-listed Ha Long Bay, enjoy delicious banquets of fresh cuisine and learn what it means to be a local.
-This journey will take you off the well-trodden track and leave you with memories for a lifetime.
+Discover Vietnam’s kaleidoscope of colour, history and cuisine on a 15-day Premium adventure through the country’s varied landscapes.
+Learn about the history of the Viet Minh in Ho Chi Minh City with a visit to the Cu Chi Tunnels led by a war veteran, visit the beautiful lakes and boulevards of bustling Hanoi and get a glimpse of rural life as you cruise through the Mekong Delta.
+Wander historic temples, spend a night on a traditional junk boat beneath the stars in UNESCO World Heritage-listed Ha Long Bay and tuck into delicious banquets of fresh cuisine while learning what it means to be a local.
+This journey will take you off the well-trodden track and leave you with memories to last a lifetime.

 IMPORTANT INFORMATION

-1. A complimentary airport arrival transfer is included; valid if you are arriving on Day 1 or if you have booked pre-tour accommodation through us.
+1. Fast track arrival and a complimentary airport arrival transfer is included; valid if you are arriving on Day 1 or if you have booked pre-tour accommodation through us.
 You must provide your flight details to your booking agent at least 14 days prior to travel.

 2. A single supplement is available if you'd prefer not to share a room on this trip.
 The single supplement excludes Day 13 (boat) where you will be in shared accommodation, and is subject to availability.
 Please speak to your booking agent for further information.